coreizer/ELF-Builder/README.md

 ## 📦 How to use

-A. drop and drop the EBOOT.elf file.
+- A. drop and drop the EBOOT.elf file.
-B. Launch and The any key to select file.
+- B. Launch and The any key to select file.

 ## 🙏 Additional resources and thanks

-make_fself.exe - thanks for creating this application
+make_fself.exe - thanks for creating this application.

-## Author
+## 💻 Author

 coreizer